Ravana-Astra/Hack3rsMine/README.md

-# The Hacker-Blog theme
+# The Hack3rMine

-*Hacker-Blog is a minimalistic, responsive jekyll theme built for hackers.
-It is based on the [hacker theme](https://github.com/pages-themes/hacker) for project pages.*
+*Hacker Mine is a place where you can find cool stuff to learn, we publish atleast one post a week. *

 Demo: [https://ashishchaudhary.in/hacker-blog](https://ashishchaudhary.in/hacker-blog)